License Verification API

 Your product slug is the URL path of your product in the store.
 Find it in the browser address bar when viewing your product page:

-For example, if your product page is at https://www.3dimli.com/my-tool, your product slug is /my-tool.
+For example, if your product page is at https://www.3dimli.com/software/my-tool, your product slug is /my-tool (the API also accepts my-tool or software/my-tool).

 The product slug is not a secret — it's visible in the store URL.
 It acts as a scope guard so a key purchased for Product A cannot be used to activate Product B.